Crispae/AOPWiki_Explorer/README.md

 The url will be like this ```  http://127.0.0.1:8888/lab?token=your_token```

-steps to update the graph database
+**Steps to update the graph database(It's a one time process)**
 1. Open the jupyter lab from the above link
 2. Run `GrapEnricher.ipynb` notebook.
-3. If running first time on your system
-   Run the whole jupyter notebook, it will update the database
+3. If installing first time on your system, run the whole jupyter notebook, it will update the database
-4. If once, already installed
-     Before running the script, confirm, if nodes are already present, it will re-populate the database again
+4. If once, already installed before running the script, confirm, if nodes are already present, otherwise it will re-populate the database again

 **Step 3.
 Acess the interface**